Notes on the Geography of Sri Lanka: Colombo 2

 The Custom House, seen from the Grand Oriental Hotel.
 The Custom House is now used for other purposes--nobody arrives by sea anymore--but the view beyond is a reminder of how important exports are to the country--tea of course, but more recently (and now four times as important) clothing.

-Colombo not only handles domestic exports but also transships a lot of Indian cargo, which comes here in small ships because India's few deepwater harbors can't handle all of India's exports.
+Colombo not only handles domestic exports but transships a lot of Indian cargo, which comes here in small vessels because India's few deepwater harbors can't handle all of India's exports.
 The proposed construction of a navigation channel (the Sethusamudram Project) through the Palk Strait between India and Sri Lanka might divert some of this traffic to Singapore or Malaysia.
 It worries people interested in the health of Colombo's port, as well as those interested in the biodiversity of the strait.

 Another view of Galle Road, where McDonald's becomes a refuge for foreigners trying to find a relatively quiet place to sit for a few minutes.
 High-priced residential highrises are scattered along the road.

 Farther south, the Majestic City mall, Colombo's largest.

 Its interior, showing a Cargill's supermarket.

 Most of the city's commercial neighborhoods are far less upscale.
 Here: a main street on Slave Island.

 A line of shophouses on that same street.